-In order to maintain eligibility for financial aid with the GPA standard, a student must maintain the academic standing necessary to remain at GGC.
+In order to maintain eligibility for financial aid with the qualitative standard, a student must maintain the academic standing necessary to remain at GGC.
 The GPA policy is the same as the academic policies of GGC.

-Semester Hours Attempted Minimum Cumulative

-GPA Plus Transfer Credit (GGC Credit Only)
+Semester Hours Attempted Plus Transfer Credit) Minimum Cumulative GPA (GGC Credit Only)

 0-15 1.50

 16-30 1.60

 31-45 1.80

 More than 45 2.00